Supply of Services - Terms and Conditions

 11. FORCE MAJEURE

-11.1 For the purposes of this Contract, Force Majeure Event means an event beyond the reasonable control of the Supplier including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.
+11.1 For the purposes of this Contract, Force Majeure Event means an event beyond the reasonable control of the Processor including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Processor or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of Processors or subcontractors.

-11.2 The Supplier shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.
+11.2 The Processor shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.

-11.3 If the Force Majeure Event prevents the Supplier from providing any of the Services for more than 4 weeks, the Supplier shall, without limiting its other rights or remedies, have the right to terminate this Contract immediately by giving written notice to the Customer.
+11.3 If the Force Majeure Event prevents the Processor from providing any of the Services for more than 4 weeks, the Processor shall, without limiting its other rights or remedies, have the right to terminate this Contract immediately by giving written notice to the Customer.

 12.1 Assignment and other dealings.

-(a) The Supplier may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights under the Contract
+(a) The Processor may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights under the Contract

 and may subcontract or delegate in any manner any or all of its obligations under the Contract to any third party or agent.

-(b) The Customer shall not, without the prior written consent of the Supplier, assign, transfer, mortgage, charge, subcontract, declare a trust over or
+(b) The Customer shall not, without the prior written consent of the Processor, assign, transfer, mortgage, charge, subcontract, declare a trust over or

 deal in any other manner with any or all of its rights or obligations under the Contract.